ykrienbu-stu/Dice_Game/Tuple Out Dice Game.md

 ------------------------------------------------------------------------------
 Objective:
-    The goal is to score higher than the computer over a set number of rounds How to play:
+    The goal is to score higher than the computer over a set number of rounds

+How to play:
-    1. At the start of your turn, type 'R' to roll your 3 dice
+    At the start of your turn, type 'R' to roll your 3 dice

+    The scores will be determined by adding the dice values.

+    During the players turn, they are allowed to re-roll any dice that are not "fixed" until they decide to stop

+    If 2 dice have the same value, they are "fixed" and cannot be re-rolled

-    If all 3 dice have the same value
+    Also if all 3 dice have the same value, you "Tuple Out" and score 0 points for the round

 ------------------------------------------------------------------------------